Saturation of the compression of two interacting magnetic flux tubes evidenced in the laboratory: Results

 Such a pattern could suggest that there is a compressed region, namely an increased strength magnetic field in the two plasmas interaction region.
 If we assume that the probing protons propagate through the compressed magnetic field region, we can expect that they are deflected more towards the focused spot.
-This deflection is asymmetric because compression occurs only in a small region.
-For the same reason, the defocused ring structure is broken, with the curvature radius of the resulting structure being larger than that produced by the single flux tube.
+Compared to the single beam case shown in Fig.~\ref{fig:pr} (a1) and (a2), the proton deflection pattern we observe in Fig.~\ref{fig:pr} (a3) is no \textcolor{black}{longer} azimuthally symmetric because compression occurs only in a small region.
+For the same reason, the defocused ring structure is broken, with the curvature radius of the resulting structure being larger than that produced by the single plasma plume.

 To test this hypothesis, Figure~\ref{fig:pr} (a4) displays the path-integrated magnetic field map reconstructed from the proton deflectometry map shown in panel (a3) using the PROBLEM algorithm~\cite{bott2017} (see Methods).
-Here, we can clearly distinguish the two individual flux tubes with opposite polarity, and the magnetic field build-up in between.
-The two flux tubes are of similar shape and magnetic field strength, as expected, since this is what we observe for the non-interacting single flux tubes corresponding to panels (a1-a2).
-Figure~\ref{fig:pr} (a5) shows lineouts of the path-integrated magnetic field from the map of the interacting flux tubes (panel a4, corresponding to a probing time of 2.25 ns after the start of the laser irradiation), as well as that from another shot taken at an earlier time (1.25 ns).
-The same panel also shows lineouts from the individual flux tubes reconstructed from panels (a1) and (a2).
-Note that the data for the individual flux tubes are taken early on (1 ns), in order to show that the magnetic field is then already fully developed and present at the interaction point ($x=0$).
-Despite the shot-to-shot variation, one can quantitatively discern the compression of the magnetic field in the interaction zone, compared to the field in the individual flux tubes on both sides of the flux tubes encounter ($B_{foot}$, in reference to the standard terminology used for magnetic field compression in shocks \cite{balogh2013}).
+Here, we can clearly distinguish the two individual plasma plumes with opposite polarity, and the magnetic field build-up in between.
+The magnetic fields in the two plasma plumes are of similar shape and strength, as expected, since this is what we observe for the non-interacting single plasma plumes corresponding to panels (a1-a2).
+Figure~\ref{fig:pr} (a5) shows lineouts of the path-integrated magnetic field from the map of the interacting plasma plumes (panel a4, corresponding to a probing time of 2.52 ns after the start of the laser irradiation), as well as that from another shot taken at an earlier time (1.52 ns).
+The same panel also shows lineouts from the individual plasma plumes reconstructed from panels (a1) and (a2).
+Note that the data for the individual plasma plumes are taken early on (1.27 ns), in order to show that the magnetic field is then already fully developed and present at the interaction point ($x=0$).
+Despite the shot-to-shot variation, one can quantitatively discern the compression of the magnetic field in the interaction zone, compared to the field in the individual plasma plumes on both sides of the plasma plumes encounter ($B_{foot}$, in reference to the standard terminology used for magnetic field compression in shocks \cite{balogh2013}).